annotation/stam/README.md

 ### Identifiers

 Many of the items carry two identifiers.
 The first is an actual *public identifier* intended to be persistent and usable for data exchange, this is an arbitrary string and is *OPTIONAL*.

 The second is a *private identifier*, an internal numeric identifier which serves for particular implementations but should not be used outside of the context of a particular implementation.
 We refer to this one as `_id`, starting with an underscore to indicate it's internal.
 It is part of the *extended model* rather than the *core model*.

-Both identifiers, by definition, *MUST* be unique, though the private identifiers need only be unique within a certain local implementation context.
+Both types of identifiers, by definition, *MUST* be unique within their scope:

+* The scope for the *private identifiers* is a local implementation context.
+They carry no meaning outside of an implementation.
+* The scope for *public identifiers* of keys (`DataKey`) and annotation data (`AnnotationData`) is the annotation dataset (`AnnotationDataSet`) in which they live.
+That means that two keys may have the same public identifier as long as they are in different sets.
+* The scope for *public identifiers* of annotations (`Annotation`), resources (`TextResource`) and annotation data set (`AnnotationDataSet`) is the AnnotationStore.
+It is *RECOMMENDED* for these identifiers to be globally unique.

 The following overriding constraints apply only for compatibility with RDF:

-*  The public identifier *MUST* be an [IRI](https://datatracker.ietf.org/doc/html/rfc3987)
+*  The public identifier of annotations, resources, annotation datasets, *MUST* be an [IRI](https://datatracker.ietf.org/doc/html/rfc3987)
-*  Each public identifier *MUST* be globally unique
+*  The public identifier of keys *MUST* be able to be transformation into an IRI as follows:
+    * It it already an IRI by itself (no transformation necessary).
+    * It forms an IRI when appended to the public identifier of the annotation data set.
+If identifier of the annotation data set does not end in `/` or `#`, an extra `/` *SHOULD* be inserted as delimiter in the concatenation.
-*  There *MUST* be a public identifier for each **Annotation**
+*  There *SHOULD* be a public identifier for each `Annotation`

 ### Offsets